kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 special claim's `Spec.Devices.Requests` field.

 One `request` is created per container, and per extended resource backed by DRA in the container.
-The `DeviceClass` in the request is randomly picked if there are multiple device classes advertising the extended resource.
-The `Name` of the request is determined by the container name and the extended resource name, in case the name conflicts with an existing device request, the next choice is deterministically picked until there is no conflict.
+The `DeviceClass` in the request is the device class that has the matching `ExtendedResourceName` field (one extended resource name can be in at most one device class).
+The `Name` of the request is determined by the container name and the extended resource name.

 The allocator needs to be modified to allow for the special resource claim for extended resource backed by DRA, which could vary by node.
 The `Allocate`